Epineph/Data_analysis_Sara_thesis_English/README.md

 # Running the code

 In order to run the code, one must first install R: https://cloud.r-project.org/ and R studio https://posit.co/download/rstudio-desktop/.
 All of which is free software.
 The packages loaded in the script in the sections with multiple library(name) must be installed by the user.
+Finally, it is a good idea to download Rtools, since some packages may need to be built from souce code and need compilation.
+Rtools can be found here: https://cran.r-project.org/bin/windows/Rtools/

+Make sure to download the version that matches your version of R.